LiorKogan/V1/README.md

 - M aggregators: ___B___ may contain tags defined right on an 'O'
 - M1 aggregator: ___M___ may contain tags defined right on an 'O'

+Entity tags defined right of an 'O' cannot be used in identicality, nonidenticality, and order constraints defined left of the 'O'.

+Entity type-tags, defined right of an 'O' cannot be used in entity-type constraints defined left of the 'O'.

+Relationship type-tags defined right of an 'O' cannot be used in relationship-type constraints defined left of the 'O'.

 _**Q359:** Any dragon A where (i) there is no black dragon A froze (ii) there is no white dragon A did not freeze, (iii) there is at least one gold dragon A froze, and (iv) there is at least one silver dragon A did not freeze.
 Also report any red dragon that A froze and any blue dragon that A did not freeze_

 ![V1](Pictures/Q359.png)